kubos/kubos/docs/kubos-linux-upgrade.rst

 Use the kubos flash command to load the package onto your board.
 Note:
 You might need to update your config.json file with the appropriate login information to access your board.
-See the 'Updating Credentials' section of :doc:`this document <user-app-on-iobc>` for more information.
+See the FIXME: add ref 'Updating Credentials' section of :doc:`this document <working-with-the-iobc>` for more information.

 ::